SegfaultBreaker/BlueTeamerNotes/Log Files/.evtx/convert evtx to CSV.md

-## Here is how you can use all your evtx file that you could retrieved for analysis gathered and parsed in csv format.
+## Here is how you can use all your evtx file that you could retrieved for analysis, gathered and parsed in one csv format file.

 ### First
 You'll need to download this tool : https://download.ericzimmermanstools.com/net9/EvtxECmd.zip (if you dont trust the link, just visit the website)